hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 <a id="hide-scripts"></a>
 **1.vii.
 Hide shell scripts**

 Above we discussed how to obfuscate a line in ~/.bashrc.
 An often used trick is to use `source` instead.
-It is little known that the source command works can she shortened to `.` (yes, a dot) _and_ searches through the PATH variable to find the file to load.
+It is little known that the source command can she shortened to `.` (yes, a dot) _and_ searches through the $PATH variable to find the file to load.

-In this example our script ```prng``` contains our shell functions to hide our network connection and nmap process.
-Last we add `. prng` into the user's .bashrc file to load our function on login:
+In this example our script ```prng``` contains all of our shell functions from above.
+Those functions hide the `nmap` process and the network connection.
+Last we add `. prng` into the systemwide rc file.
+This will load `prng` when the user (and root) logs in:

 ```shell
 echo -e "netstat(){ command netstat "$@" | grep -Fv -e :31337 -e 1.2.3.4; }